binhollc/binho-python-package/README.md

 be adding in support for Atmel SWI if we find enough folks interested in that protocol.
 Our development roadmap is highly determined by customer requests and feedback, so please feel free to reach out if there's a particular feature you'd like to see added into this library.

+## Attribution
+The architecture and functionality of this library was inspired by the work done by the original authors and the the numerous contributors to the [GreatFET library](https://github.com/greatscottgadgets/greatfet)

+A special thanks to [@ME-Mark-O](https://github.com/ME-Mark-O) and [@mlibtery1](https://github.com/mliberty1) for their feedback, suggestions, and contributions.